WordPress Utilities

 <Tip>

-If the Classic Editor button is missing, check **Enable in Editors** and make sure the user's profile does not disable the visual editor.
+If the Classic Editor button is missing, check **Editor Assistant** in **Settings > Utilities** and make sure the user's profile does not disable the visual editor.

 </Tip>